code-dennis/hangman/README.md

 In the roadmap file you can see the steps that the code consists of.

-See the challenge file for more challenges once you got the hang of functions and collections.
+See the challenges file for more challenges once you got the hang of functions and collections.

 Good luck and have fun!